! FREE ! CONSULTATION

 Of course, a person could commit perjury when he or she makes a false statement on the witness stand.
 Second, a person commits perjury when he or she lies about his injuries that he suffered in a car accident during a deposition.
 Third, a person commits perjury when he provides false information in the financial affidavit in the divorce proceedings.

-Consequences of Perjury Explained by Chicago Perjury Criminal Defense Attorney
+Consequences of Perjury Explained by Chicago Criminal Defense Attorney Tikhvinskiy.

 For many people, being charged with a criminal offense is a terrifying experience.
 Not surprisingly, people who are charged with criminal offenses will do everything to avoid a conviction.
 Sometimes, they even lie under oath.
 At the same time, lies undermine the integrity of the judicial system.
 As a result, the judicial system severely punishes people who lie under oath.
 Therefore, perjury is a serious class 3 felony offense.
 A person who is guilty of a class 3 felony, could spend up to 5 years in prison.
-However, Chicago Perjury Criminal Defense Attorney knows a lot of defenses available to people who are facing perjury charges.
-Thus, if the State charged you with the offense of perjury call Chicago Perjury Criminal Defense Attorney at (312) 583-7345.
+However, Chicago Criminal Defense Lawyer Tikhvinskiy knows a lot of defenses available to people who are facing perjury charges.
+Thus, if the State charged you with the offense of perjury call Chicago Criminal Defense Lawyer Tikhvinskiy at (312) 583-7345.
 First consultation is always free!